Projects funded by the Lithuanian Research Council

 The agriculture, food and fisheries research and development projects

-EIP activity group projects (Program for the Lithuanian rural development 2014–2020)
+EIP activity group projects (Programme for the Lithuanian rural development 2014–2020)

 Completed projects

-Support for projects of the measure “Knowledge transfer and information activities” (Program for the Lithuanian rural development 2014–2020)
+Support for projects of the measure “Knowledge transfer and information activities” (Programme for the Lithuanian rural development 2014–2020)

 Completed projects